actions-marketplace-validations/kfear1337_CodeQL/README.md

 The workflow will now be triggered on `push` and `pull_request` events on the `main` branch, as well as daily at midnight (UTC).

 You can download the latest release of CodeQL from [here](https://github.com/kfear1337/CodeQL/releases).

+## Additional Usage if you download from latest release [here](https://github.com/kfear1337/CodeQL/releases).

+To use this workflow in your repository, follow these steps:

+1. Extract/Copy Inside A Folder `workflows` into `.github`
+2. Customize the workflow file and the CodeQL configuration file as needed.
+You can adjust the timeout, permissions, and other settings according to your requirements.
+3. Commit and push the changes to your repository.

 ## Configuration